 Among the many features that set Photoshop apart from other photo editors is its wide range of filters.
 From changing an image’s colors to enhancing its quality, filters can do it all.
 Filter Gallery was designed so that you can easily see how the filter will look when applied to your image and to easily find the filter you are looking for.
-But, there are times when the Photoshop Filter Gallery appears grayed out.
+But, there are times when the Photoshop Filter Gallery is not working and appears grayed out.

 Why is the Photoshop Filter Gallery Grayed Out?